 1] BERNINA ArtLink

 BERNINA ArtLink is a free embroidery viewer and converter software that lets you open and view DST files in Windows 11/10.
-In it, you can view a wide range of embroidery files including PES, PEC, ART, EMD, ARX, VIP, SEW, XXX, and more.
+In it, you can view a wide range of embroidery files including PES, PEC, ART, EMD, ARX, VIP, SEW, and more.

 Simply use its File > Open Design function to browse and import a DST file and then view the design using various tools.
 It offers standard viewing features including zoom, pan, rotate, artistic view, show/ hide hoops, show/ hide grid, show/ hide needle points, measure tool, etc. You can also check out details like the number of stitches, colors, fabric name, fabric type, author, title, comment, and more about a DST file in it.